R0rt1z2/hisi-nve/README.md

 * Use this tool at your own risk and always backup NVME.
 * This tool was made for educational purposes only.
 * This tool requires a **ROOT shell**.
+* The Linux version only supports FBLOCK I/O operations.

 ### Usage
 ```bash